After so many years in Europe, I’ve finally got to go to Rome.

 I landed late at night and went to sleep.
 The next day, I woke up early to visit the Colosseum and the Roman Forum.
 All I needed was my phone (with Google Maps), my Lonely Planet book (so I could understand it all better) and a bottle of water (that I could refill in the different Roman fountains).

-As I visited, I was astonished by every site, monument, statue and ruins.
-Roma was mind-blowing.
+As I visited, I was astonished by every site, monument, statue and piazza.
+Rome was mind-blowing.

 The first three to four days I was a real tourist with my travel book, queuing to enter the main historical sites, listening to its audioguides and taking pictures when I had too (I did not want to look too much of a tourist).